CharlesGodwin/pymagnum/README.md

 publishing systemThe package software is also being hosted on a test publishing system.
 It will be migrated to the regular, public PyPi host when testing is complete.

 **This is untested software!
 It will not be publicly published until it has been tested with live equipment.
-Please report all success and failure to the author**
+Please report all success and failure to the author.
+Thank you.**

 In order to use this software you need to have a RS485 adaptor connected to a Magnum Energy Network.
 Refer to this document (https://gitlab.com/Magnum_Energy/distribution/blob/master/Building_a_Magnum_Energy_Adaptor.pdf) for instructions.

 ## Installation

+Throughout this documentation Python and its installer pip are refered to using the default convention of raspberry Pi.
+The term `python3` and `pip3` refer to Python 3 versions of the programs.
+On other systems the default installation may be Python 3 so just use `python` and `pip` in those systems.

 You will need pip3 installed.
 On a Pi use:
 `sudo apt install python3-pip`